webmakaka/javadev.org/website/basics/installation/appservers/wildfly/index.md

  - The password should contain at least 8 characters, 1 alphabetic character(s), 1 digit(s), 1 non-alphanumeric symbol(s)
  - The password should be different from the username Password :

 JBAS152565: Password must not be equal to 'admin', this value is restricted.
-Are you sure you want to use the password entered yes/no? yes Re-enter Password :
+Are you sure you want to use the password entered yes/no?

 What groups do you want this user to belong to?
 (Please enter a comma separated list, or leave blank for none)[  ]:

-About to add user 'admin' for realm 'ManagementRealm' Is this correct yes/no? yes
+About to add user 'admin' for realm 'ManagementRealm' Is this correct yes/no?

-Added user 'admin' to file '/opt/wildfly/8.2.0/standalone/configuration/mgmt-users.properties' Added user 'admin' to file '/opt/wildfly/8.2.0/domain/configuration/mgmt-users.properties' Added user 'admin' with groups  to file '/opt/wildfly/8.2.0/standalone/configuration/mgmt-groups.properties' Added user 'admin' with groups  to file '/opt/wildfly/8.2.0/domain/configuration/mgmt-groups.properties' Is this new user going to be used for one AS process to connect to another AS process? e.g. for a slave host controller connecting to the master or for a Remoting connection for server to server EJB calls. yes/no? yes
+Added user 'admin' to file '/opt/wildfly/8.2.0/standalone/configuration/mgmt-users.properties' Added user 'admin' to file '/opt/wildfly/8.2.0/domain/configuration/mgmt-users.properties' Added user 'admin' with groups  to file '/opt/wildfly/8.2.0/standalone/configuration/mgmt-groups.properties' Added user 'admin' with groups  to file '/opt/wildfly/8.2.0/domain/configuration/mgmt-groups.properties' Is this new user going to be used for one AS process to connect to another AS process? e.g. for a slave host controller connecting to the master or for a Remoting connection for server to server EJB calls. yes/no?
-To represent the user add the following to the server-identities definition <secret value="YWRtaW4=" />

 {% endhighlight %}

-### Запуск JBoss
+### WildFly Start

     $ standalone.sh -b=0.0.0.0 -bmanagement=0.0.0.0